Moist Vanilla Cupcakes (one-bowl)

 - 2 cups (240 g) Powdered sugar

-- Add all cupcake ingredients to the bowl of a stand mixer.
-You can also use just a bowl and whisk.
-Combine well until you have a smooth batter (in the video I used a hand mixer).
-Pro tip - It is essential that all ingredients are at room temperature.
-Otherwise, you will have a lumpy batter.4 tablespoon Unsalted butter, ¼ cup Oil, ⅔ cup White sugar, 2 Eggs, 1 ½ cup All-purpose flour, 1 teaspoon Baking powder, ½ teaspoon Baking soda, ¼ teaspoon Salt, ⅔ cup Buttermilk, 1 teaspoon Vanilla extract
+- Add all the cupcake ingredients to the bowl of a stand mixer.
+You can also use just a bowl and a whisk.
+Combine well until you have a smooth batter (in the video, I used a hand mixer).4 tbsp Unsalted butter, ¼ cup Oil , ⅔ cup White sugar, 2 Eggs , 1 ½ cup All-purpose flour, 1 tsp Baking powder, ½ tsp Baking soda, ¼ tsp Salt , ⅔ cup Buttermilk, 1 tsp Vanilla extract

-- Divide the batter between 12 to 14 cupcake liners using an ice cream scoop or ⅓ measure cup.
-Pro tip - These make 14 regular-size cupcakes, you can also make 8 large cupcakes in baking cups.
+- Divide the batter between 12 to 14 cupcake liners using an ice cream scoop or a 1/3 measure cup.

-- Add all buttercream ingredients to the bowl of a stand mixer.Pro tip - You can also use a bowl and whisk but I think a stand mixer or mixing bowl with a hand mixer would be easier.½ cup Butter, 2 cups Powdered sugar, ¼ cup Whipping cream, ½ teaspoon Vanilla extract
+- Add all buttercream ingredients to the bowl of a stand mixer.½ cup Butter, 2 cups Powdered sugar, ¼ cup Whipping cream, ½ tsp Vanilla extract

 - Combine well.
-Once all the powdered sugar has been incorporated, whip for 3 minutes more until light and fluffy similar to whipped cream.
-Pro tip - When whipped, the buttercream will become light and airy similar to a whipped cream consistency.
+Once all the powdered sugar has been incorporated, whip for 3 minutes more until light and fluffy, similar to whipped cream.

 - A few sprinkles and your cupcakes are ready to be served!
 Enjoy!